Duke Louis Ernest of Brunswick-Lüneburg

 Louis Ernest of Brunswick-Lüneburg-Bevern (25 September 1718, Wolfenbüttel – 12 May 1788, Eisenach) was a field-marshal in the armies of the Holy Roman Empire and the Dutch Republic, the elected Duke of Courland (1741).
 From 13 November 1750 to 1766 he was the Captain-General of the Netherlands, where he was known as the Duke of Brunswick or (to distinguish him from his eldest brother Charles, who succeeded to their father's title of Duke of Brunswick-Lüneburg) Duke of Brunswick-Wolfenbüttel.
 Another brother was Duke Ferdinand of Brunswick who led the Allied Anglo-German army during the Seven Years' War.

-He was probably one of the first victims of the media in Dutch history.

 Family

 He was the third son of Ferdinand Albert II, Duke of Brunswick-Lüneburg, and Antoinette Amalie of Brunswick.
 He had family ties with various European royal houses.
 Louis's eldest sister was the wife of Frederick the Great of Prussia; another sister was married to the brother of Frederick the Great and her son would inherit the Prussian crown.
 A third sister was married to Ernest Frederick, Duke of Saxe-Coburg-Saalfeld and would have illustrious progeny, including Leopold I of Belgium (grandson), Queen Victoria, Albert, Prince Consort and Empress Carlota of Mexico (great-granddaughter).
 A fourth sister, Juliana Maria married King Frederick V of Denmark in 1752.
 Louis's brother Anthony Ulrich was married to Anna Leopoldovna, a Russian princess and niece of Empress Anna.
-Their son Ivan - Louis' nephew - was appointed Emperor of Russia on his birth, but was deposed only months later.
+Their son Ivan – Louis' nephew – was appointed Emperor of Russia on his birth, but was deposed only months later.

 Nor was this all.
 Empress Maria Theresa of Austria was Louis's first cousin (their mothers were sisters).
 Wilhelmina of Prussia, Princess of Orange was his niece (her mother was Louis's sister Louise Amalie).
 In addition, Wilhelmina's daughter Louise, married Charles George August, a grandson of Louis's own brother Charles.
 Later, in 1764, Louis's nephew Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel (son of his eldest brother) would marry Augusta, eldest sister of George III of Great Britain.
 Rarely were royal houses so interrelated other as in his case, and this factor was probably the main reason for his supporting the Dutch policy of neutrality during the Seven Years' War.

 In the year 1737, Louis entered the imperial military as Oberst and commander of the Alt-Wolfenbüttel infantry regiments.
 He took part in the Ottoman Wars from September 1739 until the Treaty of Belgrade.
 He entered the Netherlands in May 1740 as an Austrian major-general.